-Renewable Diesel is a next generation diesel fuel.
-It has a low CO2 footprint similar to Biodiesel yet is a high performance fuel that reduces down time and maintenance in urban stop and go fleet use.
-Long story short it is an impressive fuel solving many problems associated with modern clean diesel engines.
+Renewable diesel is a next generation diesel fuel.
+It has a low CO2 footprint similar to biodiesel, yet it is a high performance fuel that reduces down time and maintenance in urban stop-and-go fleet use.
+Long story short, it is an impressive fuel solving many problems associated with modern clean diesel engines.

 This white paper is the most in depth examination of Renewable Diesel operating in the real world.
 It covers a complete view of the product from the perspective of both fleets operating it and regulators seeking to reduce emissions.
 In our experience this is the most complete document you are going to find to advise a fleet considering using R99 Renewable Diesel.

 Whitepaper – Renewable Diesel as a Major Transportation in California: Opportunities, Benefits, and Challenges.